-We are no longer accepting applications for the Spring 2013 program.
-For Spring 2014, please revisit this page in August 2013.
+We are no longer accepting applications for Spring 2014.
+For Spring 2015, please revisit this page in August 2014.

 USC Journalism students spend a spring semester at City University in London where they have a privileged vantage of British culture and British Media.
 Through social science coursework and an intensive and integrated journalism group project, they have the opportunity for personal and direct comparison between the structured and governmentally controlled media of the United Kingdom and the comparatively laissez-faire approach to media regulation in the United States.